-In addition, your doctor will ask you to report any symptoms you’ve been experiencing, such as fatigue, depression, constipation, or feeling constantly cold.
+In addition, your doctor will ask you to report any symptoms you’ve been experiencing, such as fatigue, constipation, or constantly feeling cold.

-If you have a known family history of thyroid conditions, it’s important you tell your doctor during this exam.
+If you have a known family history of thyroid conditions, tell your doctor during this exam.

 Blood tests are the only way to reliably confirm a diagnosis of hypothyroidism.

-- If you have hyperthyroidism, your TSH levels are low, as your body is trying to stop excessive thyroid hormone production.
+- If you have hyperthyroidism, your TSH levels will be low, as your body is trying to stop excessive thyroid hormone production.